 The Society is happy to announce the publication of the long-awaited second volume of The Best of ‘The Sherlock Holmes Journal’, launched at the Society’s AGM on 19th May 2011.

 Volume One appeared in 2006 and has sold out.
-Because that was so successful, a further twenty years worth of erudite scholarship (1969-90) – and records of Society milestones – has been prepared in a similar format, again in a strictly limited edition of 300 copies.
+Because that was so successful, a further twenty years worth of erudite scholarship (1969-90) – and records of Society milestones – has been prepared in a similar format, again.

 As for Volume One, the former Editor of the Journal, Nick Utechin, has chosen articles that show off the very best of what he and predecessors published in times past.
 Styles of, and attitudes to, what Dorothy Sayers called ‘the game’ have changed constantly, and this book shows how contributors adapted.
 Modern readers may not immediately recall the names of Harald Curjel or Vernon Goslin, but what Holmesian has not heard of Michael Harrison or Geoffrey Stavert, of Tony Howlett or Jean Conan Doyle?